chenhunghan/chat-ui/README.md

 # Chat UI

-A fork of [chat-ui](https://github.com/huggingface/chat-ui) that supports OpenAI APIs>.
+A fork of [chat-ui](https://github.com/huggingface/chat-ui) that supports OpenAI APIs.

 A chat interface using open source models, eg OpenAssistant or Llama.
 It is a SvelteKit app and it powers the [HuggingChat app on hf.co/chat](https://huggingface.co/chat).